-- 94. Unique code specifying the modality of co-operation used to implement the activity. - 95.
-The various modalities used in the context of TOSSD are as follows: - BUDGET SUPPORT Identifies contributions from the provider to the government budget of a recipient country, which has exclusive responsibility for the use of and accountability for the funds.
+- 95. Unique code specifying the modality of co-operation used to implement the activity. - 96.
+The various modalities used in the context of TOSSD are as follows:

+- BUDGET SUPPORT Identifies contributions from the provider to the government budget of a recipient country, which has exclusive responsibility for the use of and accountability for the funds.
 Budget support can be generic (not sector allocated) or sectoral (e.g. energy, agriculture). - PROJECTS Identifies specific inputs, activities and outputs supported by a TOSSD provider, to reach specific objectives/outcomes within a defined time frame, with a defined budget and a defined geographical area. - IN-KIND TECHNICAL CO-OPERATION EXPERTS Identifies technical co-operation implemented using public officials of the reporting country.
 Technical co-operation already embedded in the projects described above is not included, nor are experts hired on the market. - OTHER TECHNICAL CO-OPERATION Includes the provision of technical co-operation using internationally or locally recruited experts, beyond technical co-operation already embedded in the projects described above and beyond in-kind technical co-operation.
 All non-salary costs of experts (including those of public officials of the reporting country) such as flights, per-diem, accommodation, internal transportation within the recipient country and training, are also included.
-This category also covers training and research as well as various capacity building activities such as conferences, seminars, workshops, exchange visits.

-- SCHOLARSHIPS AND IMPUTED STUDENT COSTS IN PROVIDER COUNTRIES Includes financial awards for individual students, contributions to trainees and indirect ("imputed") costs of tuition in provider countries to nationals of TOSSD-eligible countries.
-Scholarships are reportable in Pillar I and imputed student costs in Pillar II. - DEBT RELIEF All actions relating to debt restructuring (forgiveness, conversions, swaps, buy-backs, rescheduling, refinancing).
-Debt relief corresponds to any form of debt reorganisation which relieves the overall burden of debt by altering the amount or repayment terms of outstanding debt.
-It includes rescheduling, refinancing, debt forgiveness, conversion and buybacks - within or outside multilateral frameworks.
-Debt relief is reportable in Pillar I. Only the interest component of the reorganisation is reportable, to avoid double-counting with the original loan. - SUPPORT TO REFUGEES / PROTECTED PERSONS Covers expenses on the temporary sustenance of refugees and protected persons in refugee-like situations in the provider country as well as financial, material or technical support to refugees in other host countries.
-Also includes support to refugees returning to their countries of origin. - ADMINISTRATIVE COSTS Includes administrative costs of delivering TOSSD activities.
-When the exact amount cannot be identified, reporters may estimate these costs as follows: i) take as a starting point the total administrative costs of development cooperation agencies and other official entities involved in the delivery of TOSSD activities; and ii) do a pro-rata calculation, reflecting the share of TOSSD-eligible activities and countries in total expenditures of the institution.
+This category also covers training and research as well as various capacity building activities such as conferences, seminars, workshops, exchange visits. - SCHOLARSHIPS AND IMPUTED STUDENT COSTS IN PROVIDER COUNTRIES Includes financial awards for individual students, contributions to trainees and indirect ("imputed") costs of tuition in provider countries to nationals of TOSSD-eligible countries.
+Scholarships are reportable in Pillar I and imputed student costs in Pillar II. - DEBT RELIEF Debt relief corresponds to any form of debt reorganisation that relieves the overall burden of debt by altering the amount or repayment terms of outstanding debt.
+It includes operations such as rescheduling, refinancing, debt forgiveness, conversion and buybacks within or outside multilateral frameworks.
+Debt relief is reportable in Pillar I. Both the principal and interest components of the reorganisation are reportable.
+The amount of principal will be automatically offset from the TOSSD gross and net measures, to avoid double counting with the original TOSSD recorded loan.
+The total volume of reorganisation (principal + interest) is published as a memorandum item. - SUPPORT TO REFUGEES / PROTECTED PERSONS / MIGRANTS Covers expenses on the temporary sustenance of refugees and protected persons in refugee-like situations in the provider country; financial, material or technical support to refugees in other host countries as well as expenditures for promoting their integration in the provider country's economy (including migrants).
+Also includes support to refugees returning voluntarily to their countries of origin. - ADMINISTRATIVE COSTS Includes administrative costs of delivering TOSSD activities.30 When the exact amount cannot be identified, reporters may estimate these costs as follows: i) take as a starting point the total administrative costs of development co-operation agencies and other official entities involved in the delivery of TOSSD activities; and ii) do a pro-rata calculation, reflecting the share of TOSSD-eligible activities and countries in total expenditures of the institution.
 Administrative costs are included in Pillar II, but the costs of country or regional offices may be reported against the code of the country or region in which the activities are conducted.